AmbireTech/adex-protocol/README.md

 * adex-node - responsible for tracking events for the purposes of validating delivery periods and providing reports

+OCEAN validators and event producers need to communicate between themselves in a transport-agnostic way, so using libp2p is recommended.

 The on-chain part of OCEAN is currently implemented in `adex-core`, and the off-chain part in `adex-node`.

 ### SDK

 * adex-sdk - responsible for displaying ads, sending events, collecting and storing the user profile

+The primary implementation is `adex-sdk`, which is designed for the web.

 #### The AdEx Profile